 Hot, hot, and sunny.

-Traveling with the amazing Ursula is simply amazing.
+24-28 Oct ‘19 – Traveling with the amazing Ursula is simply amazing.
 As a young lady, she lived in Italy for three years and spent most of her adult life as a tour guide, quite a bit of it traveling through Italy’s attractions.
-Over the years she’s heard of the German Tourist Island of Ischia,,, well, it’s an Italian Island, formerly frequented by lots and lots of German vacationers.
-Now that travel is reasonably inexpensive, it looks like the Germans travel further afield from the continent, and so we decided to take advantage of the vacuum of the wake they’ve left behind and visit the island ourselves.
+Somewhere over the years she discovered the German Tourist Island of Ischia.
+Well, it’s an Italian Island, formerly frequented by lots and lots of German vacationers.
+Now that travel is reasonably inexpensive, it looks like the Germans travel further afield from the continent.
+We decided to take advantage of the vacuum left behind in the wake of their departure and visit the island ourselves.

 With a quick ride into Pozzuoli, courtesy of Melissa, we had plenty of time to spare to catch the ferry, so we had coffee!
+What else does one do in Italy when there is time?
 The large ferry arrived in time and expertly backed into the disembarkation pier to disgorge its passengers and trucks.
-They did it the Italian way, both at the same time, passengers, cars, trucks, and motorcycles somehow intertwine and navigated their way between each other off the ramp and into the street, without incident.
+They did it the Italian way, both passengers and vehicles at the same time.
+Somehow passengers, cars, trucks, and motorcycles intertwine and navigated their way between each other, off the ramp and into the street, without incident.
 It’s just one of those freak shows of nature where disaster looms at every step, but miraculously rarely happens.

-Notable mentions of places to visit.
-The castle, the fortress is on top of the list.
-If one visits Ischia, the island fortress is a must, but I’ve already chatted about that.
-Ischia is a tourist island, and much of the local industry is tourism, so you can easily imagine the ‘traps,’ the prices and the scenery of high and low-end shopping and beaches with sunburnt tourists splayed about the shoreline.
-It is what it purports to be a beach town.
-But it’s a beach town in Italy.
-So, it has incredible restaurants, excellent seafood, and delectable wines from the Naples area and the singsong clatter of Italian island dialect and many foreign vernaculars.
+The fortress castle is on top of the list of places to visit on Ischia.
+But, I’ve previously chatted about that.
+Ischia is principally a tourist island with an industry concentration on the same.
+As one would imagine it’s complete with tourist ‘traps,’ the prices and the scenery of high and low-end shopping and beaches with sunburned tourists splayed about the shoreline.
+It is one big beautiful beach town.
+But because it’s a beach town in Italy it has incredible restaurants, excellent seafood, and delectable wines and the singsong clatter of island dialect and many foreign vernaculars.
 The sun is constant, and the heat, while not oppressive, is very warm to the touch.
-Two other attractions encaptivated our imaginations, and we would easily return to them over and over.
-The first is the Giardini la Mortella, and the second is the small beach village of Saint Angelo.

 Other common observations: